dzbeck/multiscanner/docs/install.rst

 * Modules are configured within the configuration file, `config.ini <https://github.com/mitre/multiscanner/blob/feature-celery/docker_utils/config.ini>`_.

 Parameters common to all modules are listed in the next section, and module-specific parameters (for core and analysis modules that have parameters) are listed in the subsequent sections.
-See `Analysis Modules <use/use-analysis-mods.html>`_ for information about *all* current modules.
+See :ref:`analysis-modules` for information about *all* current modules.

 Common Parameters
 ^^^^^^^^^^^^^^^^^